 DeHeart and wife, Megan Fudge, look to advance to US Open

-Ryler DeHeart, a two-time All-American at Illinois and five-year ATP Tour professional, enters his first season as assistant coach of the Crimson Tide men's tennis team.
+Ryler DeHeart, a two-time All-American at Illinois and five-year ATP Tour professional, enters his second season as assistant coach of the Crimson Tide men's tennis team.

-In addition to being named an All-American in 2005 and 2006, DeHeart was also the 2006 Farnsworth/ITA Midwest Region Senior Player of the Year, the 2005 and 2006 Big Ten Athlete of the Year, the 2006 ITA John Van Nostrand Memorial Award winner and recipient of the 2002 Bill Talbert National Junior Sportsmanship Award.
-He was also a three-time All-Big Ten selection.
+In addition to being named an All-American in 2005 and 2006, DeHeart was honored as the 2006 Farnsworth/ITA Midwest Region Senior Player of the Year, the 2005 and 2006 Big Ten Athlete of the Year, the 2006 ITA John Van Nostrand Memorial Award winner, and recipient of the 2002 Bill Talbert National Junior Sportsmanship Award.
+He also was a three-time All-Big Ten selection.

 After retiring from the professional tour, DeHeart, along with his wife Megan Fudge, founded and coached at RD Tennis, a junior high performance program in Tampa, Florida.